RoberthParreiras/games-e-commerce/README.md

 ## 🐳 Running the Application with Docker

 For a streamlined setup, you can run the entire application using Docker Compose.
-This will start the NestJS API, the database, and other services.
+When you run the script, this will start the databases and other services.

 * **Development Mode:**
     (Includes features like hot-reloading for a better development experience)
     ```bash
-    docker compose -f docker-compose.yml -f docker-compose.dev.yml up --build
+    chmod +x ./start-dev.sh # to grant execute permission.
+Run this command only once
+    ./start-dev.sh
     ```
 * **Production Mode:**
     (Optimized for performance and stability)
     ```bash
-    docker compose -f docker-compose.yml -f docker-compose.prod.yml up -d --build
+    chmod +x ./start-prod.sh
+    ./start-prod.sh
     ```

----

-## 🧪 Testing

-To ensure the reliability of the application, you can run the provided tests.

-* **API Service Tests:**
+*   **Stopping the Application:**
+    (To stop and remove all the containers)
     ```bash
-    cd api_nest
-    # Run unit tests
-    npm run test

-    # Run end-to-end (e2e) tests
-    npm run test:e2e

-    # Check test coverage
-    npm run test:cov
+    chmod +x ./stop.sh
+    ./stop.sh
     ```

 ---